- Normal precautions

 Local culture & religion

 Azerbaijan is a largely secular society and religion is usually considered a private matter.
 Most of the population is Muslim.
 Respect local traditions, customs, laws and religions at all times and be aware of your actions to ensure that they do not offend other cultures or religious beliefs, especially during the holy month of Ramadan or if you intend to visit religious areas.
-In 2019, the holy month of Ramadan is expected to start at sundown on 5 May and finish on 4 June.
-The Nowruz public holiday takes place in Azerbaijan in 2019 from 20 March to 26 March.
+The Nowruz public holiday takes place in Azerbaijan in each March.

 Homosexual activity is legal in Azerbaijan, but many Azerbaijanis disapprove of public displays of affection.
 Caution and discretion are advised at all times.